Degenerate fourfold Massey products over arbitrary fields: Introduction

-\begin{thm}[\Cref{counter-quadrelli}] For every field $F_0$ of characteristic different from $2$, there exist a field extension $F/F_0$ such that \Cref{strong-massey} has a negative answer for $F$, $p=2$ and $n=4$.
-In particular, \Cref{formal-question} has a positive answer. \end{thm} It follows that \Cref{strong-massey} has a negative answer in general, even if $F$ contains an algebraically closed subfield.
+It follows that \Cref{strong-massey} has a negative answer in general, even if $F$ contains an algebraically closed subfield.
 (The more precise \Cref{counter-quadrelli}(a) shows that we may even find counterexamples of the form $\ang{a,b,c,a}$.
-By \Cref{massey-double-deg}, when $n=4$ there are no such examples if we further assume that $a=bc$.)
+By \Cref{massey-double-deg}, there are no such examples if we further assume that $a=bc$.)
 In view of recent work of Quadrelli \cite{quadrelli2022massey}, it seems natural to amend \Cref{strong-massey} by requiring that $F$ contains a square root of $-1$ when $p=2$.
 By \Cref{mainthm-positselski}, even this weakening of \Cref{strong-massey} has a negative answer.

 The main ingredient in the proof of \Cref{mainthm-positselski} is a new criterion for when a fourfold Massey product is defined; see Propositions \ref{u5-e} and \ref{lambda-criterion}(a).
 As we explain below, this criterion also plays an important role in the proof of \Cref{massey-deg}.